 class DisplayException extends Exception {};

-FileException extends Exception {};
+class FileException extends Exception {};

-AccessControl extends FileException {}; // Sub-class of FileException
+class AccessControl extends FileException {}; // Sub-class of FileException

 class IOError extends FileException {}; // Sub-class of FileException